What Pelvic Bone Problems Can Happen After Childbirth?

-Sit differently.
-It may help if you lean forward when you sit.
+- Sit differently.
+It could help to lean forward when you sit.
 This may ease pressure.

-Go to physical therapy.
-You may learn some ways to relax your pelvis such as breathing deeply and completely relaxing the muscles of your pelvic floor the way you do when you go to the bathroom.
+- Go to physical therapy.
+You’ll learn some ways to relax your pelvis such as breathing deeply and completely relaxing the muscles of your pelvic floor.

-Have surgery.
-If a lot of time passes and nothing eases your pain, your doctor may suggest surgery to remove your tailbone.
+- Have surgery.
+If a lot of time passes and nothing eases your pain, the doctor may suggest surgery to remove your tailbone.
 This is often a last resort, and it isn't common.

 Pelvic Girdle Pain

-If your baby's head presses down on your pelvic bones a certain way during childbirth, it may create a gap between two bones at the front of your pelvis.
+If your baby's head presses on your pelvic bones a certain way during childbirth, it may create a gap between two bones at the front of your pelvis.
 These bones come together through connective tissue called ligaments.
 They often stretch more easily during pregnancy, and this can lead to pelvic girdle pain.
-Your doctor may call it a separated pubic symphysis.
+Your doctor may call it a separated pubic symphysis or postpartum pubic symphysis diastasis.
 There may be swelling or bleeding when the ligament stretches and the bones come apart.

-A gap between your pelvic bones can be painful.
+The gap can be painful.
 That pain can last for 3 to 8 months.
 It may hurt when you walk, and you may have trouble walking normally.
 You may also be in pain when you sit or stand for a long time.

-Tell your doctor about your pelvic pain so that he can treat it and suggest ways that you could feel more comfortable as you heal.
+Tell your doctor about your pelvic pain so they can treat it and suggest ways for you to feel more comfortable as you heal.
 Your bones may or may not return to their original starting points.
 But they'll move closer together and the pain will go away.

 To ease pain and help your pelvis heal:

-Use support.
+- Use support.
 Your doctor may ask you to wear a brace, girdle, sling, or other device that wraps around your hips and pulls your pelvic bones together.
-This may help you feel better faster.
+This can help you feel better faster.

-Lie in bed.
-If the pain is too much or it's difficult to walk, your doctor may suggest bed rest.
+- Lie in bed.
+If the pain is too much or it's difficult to walk, the doctor could suggest bed rest.
 But this isn't a long-term solution.

-Move -- but not too much.
-As soon as you're able to get up, your doctor may ask you to walk and be active.
+- Move -- but not too much.
+As soon as you're able to get up, the doctor will ask you to walk and be active.
 But don't push too hard.
 If your pelvic area hurts, it's time to take a break.